 Single rate tariff

-As the name implies, a ‘single rate’ tariff charges the same rate for all electricity consumption, regardless of when or how you use power.
+As the name implies, a ‘single rate’ tariff charges the same rate for all electricity used, regardless of when or how you use power.
 This tariff is also occasionally referred to as a ‘peak’, ‘anytime’, or ‘flat rate’ tariff.
 This is the simplest type of tariff and is available with any meter type.

 Usage rates on a single-rate tariff in Melbourne are generally charged between 15c/kWh and 25c/kWh depending on the network and retailer.
 A single rate tariff might be the most affordable option for households which use a lot of electricity during peak demand periods in the afternoon and evening.
 In fact, it was the ‘go-to’ prior to the mandated roll out of smart meters.